-The College has a treasury management policy covering the management of the College's cash flows, its banking, money market and capital market transactions.
-The aim is to optimise investment income within acceptable risk, which is defined in the policy
+The College has a treasury management policy covering the management of the College's cash flows, its banking, and money market transactions.
+The aim is to optimise investment income within acceptable risk, which is defined in the policy.

 Cash flows